Table of contents

 Office of the Independent Adjudicator (OIA)

-Under the Higher Education Act 2004 (as amended by the Consumer Rights Act 2015) all students in receipt of student support, paid by the SLC, or studying at providers with degree awarding powers must have access to the OIA's dispute resolution service.
-HE providers covered by this Act are required to join the OIA by 1 September 2015.
+Under the Higher Education Act 2004 (as amended by the Consumer Rights Act 2015), all students in receipt of student support, paid by the SLC, or studying at providers with degree awarding powers must have access to the OIA's dispute resolution service.